codybarr/ns/readme.md

     --cool                         Use the dictionary of cool words to generate passwords 😎.
     -h, --help                     output usage information

+### `ns md5`

+    ns md5 supersecretpassword

+generates the following message in the console (and copies it to the clipboard):

+    `bbb2c5e63d2ef893106fdd0d797aa97a`

 ## License

 (The MIT License)